jonathanlinat/quake-leveldesign-starterkit/README.md

 Get the [latest ZIP release](https://github.com/jonathanlinat/quake-leveldesign-starterkit/releases) and extract its contents into a directory, likely named `quake-leveldesign-starterkit-<date>-<os>`.

+---

-### First Setup
+## First Setup

-Find and open the `quake-leveldesign-starterkit-<date>-<os>` directory in your files explorer.
+1. Locate and open the `quake-leveldesign-starterkit-<date>-<os>` directory in your file explorer.

-Create two new directories:
+2. Create three new directories:

-* An `id1` directory within the `game` directory.
+   - An `id1` directory inside the `game` directory.
-* A `maps` directory inside the `id1` directory for saving compiled maps.
+   - A `maps` directory within the `id1` directory for storing compiled maps.
-* A `working` directory at the root, which will remain empty until the `ericw-tools` compiler is utilized, and where the MAP and other related files will be hosted.
+   - A `working` directory at the root level, which will initially be empty.
+This directory will be used for hosting MAP files and other related files once the `ericw-tools` compiler is used.

-Lastly, from your original Quake game installation, copy the `pak0.pak` file into the `id1` directory.
-These files are necessary to test your map using `Ironwail`.
+3. Copy the `pak0.pak` file from your original Quake game installation into the `id1` directory.

 > [!NOTE]
-> These instructions are also applicable to other expansions and modifications.
+> These instructions also apply to other expansions and modifications.

-Here is what you should have at the end of the process:
+Your directory structure should look like this:

 ```text
 .